nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Well, you needn't think------"

-"And now *that* storm is over, how 'bout the dope?"
+"And now *that* storm is over, how &rsquo;bout the dope?"

 "What dope?"

-"What 'd Pat say?"
+"What &rsquo;d Pat say?"

 She was silent a long time.
 The lights of a homeward bound excursion boat broke through the river’s moonlit smile, but when the ship had passed, the smile was still ironically there.
 Wraiths of music and laughter drifted shoreward.